TriggerMail/rules_pyz/README.md

 If you want to import packages from PyPI, write a pip `requirements.txt` file, then:

 1. `mkdir -p third_party/pypi`
-2. Add the folling lines to `third_party/pypi/BUILD`:
+2. Add the following lines to `third_party/pypi/BUILD`:
     ```python
     load(":pypi_rules.bzl", "pypi_libraries")
     pypi_libraries()